benmyles/clippycli/README.md

 │ find . -name "*.py" -exec wc -l {} + | tail -1                             │
 └─────────────────────────────────────────────────────────────────────────────┘

-Press Enter to execute • E to edit prompt • Any other key to cancel
+Press Enter to copy to clipboard • E to edit prompt • Any other key to cancel
 ```

 #### After Generation